Logon27/AeroNet/README.md

 Dense(numInputNeurons, numOutputNeurons) # For weight manipulation
-Convolutional((inputDepth, inputWidth, inputHeight), kernelSize, numKernels) Softmax() # For output percentage predictions
+Convolutional((inputDepth, inputWidth, inputHeight), kernelSize, numKernels) Softmax() # For output percentage predictions Reshape() # Modifies the shape of the numpy arrays passed between layers Flatten() # Flattens a numpy array into a 2D matrix with a single column

 # Activation Functions
 Sigmoid()